OliveiraDS-hub/ChimeraTE/README.md

 ---

 ## Read more about ChimeraTE!
-Check it out the pre-print paper on BioRchive!<br />ChimeraTE: A pipeline to detect chimeric transcripts derived from genes and transposable elements. https://doi.org/10.1101/2022.09.05.505575<br />
+Check it out the pre-print paper on BioRxiv!<br />ChimeraTE: A pipeline to detect chimeric transcripts derived from genes and transposable elements. https://doi.org/10.1101/2022.09.05.505575<br />

 ## Development and help
 To report bugs and give us suggestions, you can open an [issue](https://github.com/OliveiraDS-hub/ChimeraTE/issues) on the github repository.
 Feel free also to contact me by e-mail (daniel.sdo2015@gmail.com) or twitter (https://twitter.com/Oliveira_D_S)